SIU SOM PA PROGRAM

 Q. When do students start the Program?

-MSPA - Approximately, late May or early June, each year.
+MSPA – Late May or early June, each year.

 Q. Can I start at a later date?

-For the MCP, by arrangement of the PA Program
+MCP - by arrangement with the PA Program

 Q. What qualities are you looking for in applicants?